hadywafa/DevOpsHub/3.web servers/nginx.md

 ## Definition

-[NGINX](https://nginx.org/) is a high-performance, open-source web server and reverse proxy server.
+[NGINX](https://nginx.org/) is a high-performance, open-source `web server` and `reverse proxy server`.
 It is known for its efficiency, scalability, and ability to handle concurrent connections efficiently.
 Originally designed to address the C10k problem (supporting thousands of concurrent connections), NGINX has evolved into a versatile solution for various web serving and proxying needs.

 ## Key Features